Glebanister/peach/README.md

 ![CMake](https://github.com/Glebanister/peach/workflows/CMake/badge.svg)

+A lightweight dependency-free scripting language.
-Lightweight dependency-free scripting language with C++17, that can be extended by user.
-All scripts can be evaluated in your program runtime.
+All scripts can be evaluated in C++17 program runtime.

 ## Documentation